S

 Mode

-What it does: Returns the most frequent value in the group — ideal for categorical fields like Status, Priority, or Owner.
-Blanks are ignored.
-Tip: If there’s a tie, the result will be one of the most frequent values.
-For consistent outcomes, sort or add a tie-breaker column.
+What it does: Returns the most frequent value in the group.
+This is especially useful for categorical fields such as Status, Priority, or Owner.
+Blank values are ignored.

 Use case: Predominant status by project